 Pisciculture is an activity introduced by the programme little later.
-However, it was found that about 33% of the beneficiary families have responded to pisciculture as a livelihood option and it is mostly done at a group level instead of an individual family level.
-However, the members of these groups adopted this option as they realized increase in production of fish.
-About 68% of them are quite happy with the increase in the production of fish from fish ponds and 83% reported that this increase in fish ponds is due to the programme activities.
-However, the programme needs to gather field learning in the sector considering the negative trend during this year and to include more number of families adopting this option for livelihoods in coming
+It is mostly done at a group level instead of an individual family level.
+However, the members of these groups who adopted this option are also realizing increase in productivity of fish.
+About 73% of them are quite happy with the increase in the production of fish from fish ponds and 83% reported that this increase in fish ponds is due to the programme activities.
+However, the programme needs to gather field learning in the sector and include more number of families adopting this option for livelihoods.